MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 >[ ![To download for printing, right-click and select Save Picture As](media/bckeyboardmap-inline.png) ](media/bckeyboardmap.png#lightbox)

 ## Overview
-The keyboard shortcuts aid accessibility and can make it easier and more efficient to navigate to different areas and elements on a page.
+Keyboard shortcuts aid accessibility and can make it easier and more efficient to navigate to different areas and elements on a page.
+They are supported by most web browsers, however, the behavior may vary slightly.

-The keyboard shortcuts are supported by most web browsers; however, the behavior may vary slightly.
+> [!NOTE]

-The keyboard shortcuts described here refer to the U.S. keyboard layout.
+> The keyboard shortcuts described here refer to the U.S. keyboard layout.
 The layout of the keys on other keyboards may not correspond exactly to the keys on a U.S. keyboard.

-Most of the shortcuts are the same no matter whether the operating system is Windows or macOS; however, there are some shortcuts that differ for macOS.
-These are indicated in parentheses in the tables in the sections that follow.
+Most of the shortcuts are the same no matter whether the operating system is Windows or macOS.
+However, some shortcuts differ for macOS.
+These are indicated in parentheses in the tables in the following sections.

 > [!NOTE]
 > In addition to the global keyboard shortcuts described in this topic, a number of business-specific shortcuts are available.
-For example, F9 posts a document and Ctrl+F7 shows the financial entries for a record.
-The keyboard shortcut is displayed in the tooltip for the action in question, such as the **Post** action on the **Sales Order** page.
+For example, in the generic version of [!INCLUDE[prodshort](includes/prodshort.md)], F9 posts a document and Ctrl+F7 shows the financial entries for a record.
+(These may be different in you solution.)
+The keyboard shortcut is shown in the tooltip for the action in question.

 ##  <a name="Keyboard"></a> General Keyboard Shortcuts
 The following table describes keyboard shortcuts for navigating and accessing different elements of a page, such as actions, drop-down lists, lookups, and more.
 For details about keyboard shortcuts for navigating records once you get inside a list, see the next section.